Buying property in Riviera Maya?

 Does a property price drop look likely in Riviera Maya as of 2026?

-As of early 2026, the likelihood of a meaningful price drop in Riviera Maya over the next 12 months is low to medium, with selective softening more probable in the oversupplied condo segment.
+As of early 2026, the likelihood of a broad, sharp property price drop across Riviera Maya is low to medium, but a selective correction in the oversupplied condo segment, particularly in Tulum, is already underway and could deepen.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Riviera Maya.